 Price: Reasonable £10-£12 per giant bowl of belt strap noodles.

-Another North London fave of ours is Xi’an Impressions, one of the first places we want to return to their Biang Biang noodles are the best we have eaten outside of China.
+Another North London fave of ours is Xi’an Impressions, one of the first places we want to return to.
+Their Biang Biang noodles are the best we have eaten outside of China.
 For the uninitiated, these are homemade, ‘belt strap’ thickness noodles, named after the ‘bang bang’ noise made when they are masterfully slapped against the counter to stretch them out to over a metre long.
-Don’t believe us – go catch a glimpse.
-A hearty, spicy yet numbing (that will be the Sichuan peppers working their magic!) plie of goodness, which go well with a side of the ‘smacked cucumber’.
+Don’t believe us?
+Go catch a glimpse.
+A hearty, spicy yet numbing (that will be the Sichuan peppers working their magic!) pile of goodness which goes well with a side of the ‘smacked cucumber’.
 Perfect before or after a few outdoor beers with your mates in Highbury Fields.

 Dosa: Chettinad Restaurant